FloSchuberth/cSEM/CONTRIBUTING.md

 #### Estimation functions:

-Estimation functions are all functions involved in the estimation/calculation of the quantities of the measurement and the path model.
+Estimation functions are all functions involved in the estimation/calculation of the quantities of the measurement and the path/structural model.
 There are:

   - **2 toplevel functions** (`csem()` and `cca()`).
-These functions + the postestimation function `summarize()` (see below) should be sufficient for the end user 95% of the time.
+These functions + the postestimation function `summarize()` (see below) should be sufficient for the end user most of the time.
 Both functions eventually call `foreman()`.
   - **1 midlevel function**, `foreman()`, that acts like a foreman by collecting all (estimation) tasks, distributing them to lower level